Caspar-Cheng/BackEnd-dev-practice/README.md

 /- 5 - A webpage used EJS to set a to do list, user can add new items and check them out when finished them, includes date list, worklist and about page. (todolist1.zip / styles.css / todolist1.js / about.ejs / footer.ejs / header.ejs / list.ejs)

-/- 6 - Secreting-Starting-Code project, is a practice of authentication.
+/- 6 - Secrets-Starting-Code project, is a practice of authentication.
 I went through different levels of security and solutions of authentication via the usage of mongoose-encryption, dotenv, hash, bcrypt, salt round,passport.js, OAuth to implement how to register through third party account, which is Google account inside this project.
 It a localhost webpage and mongoDB database back up.
+(Secrets-Starting-Code.zip / app.js)